Filter Options

 Which animals am I likely to see?

 “On a 3-day Masai Mara safari you’ll be able to see most of the iconic safari animals except for rhino.
-Black rhino is present, but sightings are rare.
+Black rhino is present, but sightings are rare; the Mara Triangle offers the best chance of seeing one.
 The open savannah of the Masai Mara offers incredible wildlife viewing.
 Not only are animal densities very high, the open terrain makes viewing easy.
-If you come here in late September or October, you might be lucky to witness the annual migration of 2.5 million wildebeest, zebra and gazelle as they follow the rains in search of new grass.
+If you come here between August and October, you might be lucky to witness the annual migration of 2.5 million wildebeest, zebra and gazelle as they follow the rains in search of new grass.
 There is always a lot of wildlife in the Mara though, and big cats are especially easy to spot.”

 4